-Changes in springtime winds high above the South Pole are set to trigger higher than usual temperatures and fire-prone weather conditions in Australia, an international study involving Monash scientists has warned.
+An multinational research including Monash scientists has cautioned that changes in springtime winds high above the South Pole are likely to cause higher than average temperatures and fire-prone weather conditions in Australia.

 “Our study is significant because it is the first of its kind to identify and quantify a direct link between variations in the Antarctic polar vortex in spring and Australian hot and dry extremes from late spring to early summer,” she said.